hvianna/audioMotion.js/README.md

 ### High sensitivity

-Check this option to increase the analyzer sensitivity and improve the visualization of low volume songs.
+Check this option to increase the analyzer sensitivity and improve the visualization of songs too quiet.
 Default unchecked.

 ### Show peaks